How to Create a Custom Workflow in FuzzForge

 Step 3: Add Live Statistics to Your Workflow 🚦

 Want real-time progress and stats for your workflow?
-FuzzForge supports live statistics reporting using Prefect and structured logging.
+FuzzForge supports live statistics reporting using Temporal workflow logging.
 This lets users (and the platform) monitor workflow progress, see live updates, and stream stats via API or WebSocket.

 1. Import Required Dependencies